andrew-bacon/andrew-bacon.github.io/courses/PHIL510/PHIL510.md

 	- Part I of Berry "A Logical Foundation for potentialist set theory".
 	- Part II of Berry "A Logical Foundation for potentialist set theory".

+	- Russell and Hawthorne "Possible Patterns"
+	- Bacon "Logical Combinatorialism.

-	- Recombination: Hume, Wittgenstein, Armstrong, Lewis, Russell and Hawthorne, Bacon.
+	- Background: Hume, Wittgenstein, Armstrong, Lewis.
 	- The necessity of mathematics.
 Leitgeb, Goodsell.

 - **Topic 8**.
 Nominalism.